 Pizza and Sausage

 There are numerous stands to grab a German sausage.
-I’m not a big meat person and especially not sausage (the whole idea really creeps me out), so I’m not the best person to discuss the different types of wurst sold.
-All I know is that at the stands, it’s not just hotdogs.
-There are normally three or more types of sausages to choose from.
-I know the white one is veal.
-They are served with a Büürli (white bread bun) and mustard.
+I am not a big meat person and especially not sausage (the whole idea really creeps me out), so I am not the best person to discuss the different types of wurst.

 Specifically Swiss foods are of course available, like Raclette or Zurich’s own Zürigschnätzlets (finely sliced veal with mushrooms in a cream sauce).